 Today, Sam is still busy serving others in his community.
 He is a member of the Advisory Board of the Rochester, Pennsylvania Corps of the Salvation Army and has served on the Board of Directors of the McGuire Memorial Foundation, Sewickley Valley Historical Society and the Board of Directors of Habitat for Humanity of Beaver County.

 Sam and his wife, Judy, live in Sewickley Heights, Pennsylvania.
 For fun and recreation, Sam enjoys golf and skeet shooting.

-**Winner's Circle, a Barron’s research organization, produced the rankings based on data provided by over 4,000 of the nation's most productive advisors.
-Among the factors considered for the rankings are assets under management, revenue produced for the firm, quality of practice, and philanthropic work.
-Investment performance is not an explicit component because not all advisors have audited results and because performance figures often are influenced more by clients’ risk tolerance thanby an advisor’s investment picking abilities.
-The ranking may not be representative of any one client’sexperience, is not an endorsement, and is not indicative of future performance.
-Neither Raymond James nor any of its Financial Advisors pay a fee in exchange for this award/rating.
-Barron’s is not affiliated with Raymond James.
-Rankings are comprised of wirehouses, independent and RIA advisors; individual advisors not required to be individually registered in FINRA.
+*Source: Barron’s “Top 1,200 Financial Advisors,” March 2020.
+Barron’s is a registered trademark ofDow Jones & Company, L.P.
+All rights reserved.
+The rankings are based on data provided by over 4,000individual advisors and their firms and include qualitative and quantitative criteria.
+Factors included in therankings: assets under management, revenue produced for the firm, regulatory record, quality of practiceand philanthropic work.
+Investment performance is not an explicit component because not all advisors haveaudited results and because performance figures often are influenced more by clients’ risk tolerance thanby an advisor’s investment picking abilities.
+The ranking may not be representative of any one client’sexperience, is not an endorsement, and is not indicative of advisor’s future performance.
+Neither RaymondJames nor any of its Financial Advisors pay a fee in exchange for this award/rating.
+Barron’s is not affiliatedwith Raymond James.